 The foam is cosmetic.
 It doesn't make the product clean better — cocamidopropyl betaineA milder amphoteric surfactant commonly used in SLS-free formulations, derived from coconut oil.
 Produces less foam but cleans equivalently. and other low-foam surfactants clean just as effectively.
 But consumer testing consistently shows people rate products with richer foam as more effective, even when cleaning performance is identical.
 SLS earns its place in formulations by meeting an expectation, not a functional requirement.

 Where SLS gets into trouble is the same property that makes it work.
 A molecule designed to strip oil from a plate also strips oil from skin.
-At concentrations above roughly 2% in leave-on applications, SLS denatures the protective proteins on your skin and oral mucosaThe mucous membrane — the moist tissue lining the inside of your mouth, nose, and other body cavities.
-Thinner and more permeable than outer skin. and disrupts the lipid layer that holds moisture in Bondi et al. 2015.
+At low percentages on the skin and oral mucosaThe mucous membrane — the moist tissue lining the inside of your mouth, nose, and other body cavities.
+Thinner and more permeable than outer skin., SLS denatures the protective proteins on tissue surfaces and disorders the lipid layer that holds moisture in Agner & Serup 1990.
 The effects are local, concentration-dependent, and reversible once exposure stops.
-That makes SLS an irritant — not a toxicant, not an allergen, not a systemic hazard.
+That makes SLS an irritant — not a toxicant, not a typical allergen, not a systemic hazard.

 Where is SLS found in everyday products?